-- Ntshingwayo Dam: Two raw water pipelines deliver approximately 70 Ml/day of raw water, under gravity, from the Ntshingwayo Dam to the Ngagane Water Treatment Plant (there are other users along the pipeline).
+- Ntshingwayo Dam: Two raw water pipelines deliver approximately 70 Ml/day of raw water on average, under gravity, from the Ntshingwayo Dam to the Ngagane Water Treatment Plant (there are other users along the pipeline), but currently obtaining 84 Ml/d (peak) from the Ntshingwayo dam (January 2023).
 The pipeline lengths are approximately 20 km each.
 The one pipeline is a pre-stressed concrete pipeline with internal diameter 690 mm, and the second pipe is a steel pipe with an internal diameter of 590 mm for 15.3 km and an AC pipe with internal diameter of 590 mm for 4.7 km.
 The present allocation from the Ntshingwayo Dam is 113.5 Ml/day via the pipelines. - Buffalo River: The raw water gravity feed from the Buffalo River is via an 800mm nominal diameter mild steel pipeline (32km in length), from a weir higher up on the Buffalo River in the direction of Volksrust (Schurwepoort weir).
 This line was installed in 1983.
 The allocation from the Buffalo River is 30 Ml/day, but the system's capacity varies dependent on the season and on the upstream users.
-At present the average supply volume from this source (late 2020 to March 2021) was 25 Ml/day, but it is unreliable during Winter months, which is when uThukela Water will revert to raw water pumping from the Ngagane River (to supplement the raw water abstracted from Ntshingwayo Dam). - Ngagane River: The raw water gravity feed from the Ngagane River is via a 700mm diameter, steel epoxy coated pipeline (pumping main) to the plant and can deliver a design capacity of ± 36 Ml/day.
+At present the average supply volume from this source (late 2020 to January 2023) was 25 Ml/day, but it is unreliable during Winter months, which is when uThukela Water will revert to raw water pumping from the Ngagane River (to supplement the raw water abstracted from Ntshingwayo Dam). - Ngagane River: The raw water gravity feed from the Ngagane River is via a 700mm diameter, steel epoxy coated pipeline (pumping main) to the plant and can deliver a design capacity of ± 36 Ml/day.
 The abstraction point is located downstream of the Ntshingwayo Dam.
 The present delivery is determined by the pump capacity at the raw water pump station.
 The present extraction permit allows for 30 Ml/day.
 The Ngagane River pumps were upgraded with three 18 Ml/day (220 l/s) axial flow pumps (2 duty, 1 standby) including connection pipe work, switchgear, etc. This source was not used regularly during the past few years (2015-2020) as a result of water restrictions that were imposed, in lieu of the drought and budget restrictions from the Newcastle Water Service Authority but is being used daily in 2021.
 The source was only used during planned maintenance situations when the Ntshingwayo supply was restricted.
 Both pumps (36 Ml/day) are used when supply from the Buffalo River is problematic.
-As at March 2021, 20Ml/day is being abstracted directly from the Ngagane River.
+As at January 2023, 15Ml/day is being abstracted directly from the Ngagane River.

 An Infrastructure Assessments project undertaken by Cooperative Governance and Traditional Affairs KZN (CoGTA) was concluded in September 2020.
-It reported the following as "quick win projects":
+It reported the following as "quick win projects" for the Newcastle area: